FAQ: Edit metadata

 A few key properties to be aware of:

 - layout - this is not actually metadata about the ontology but controls how the page is displayed.
-You should not mess with this unless you are a web style guru, in which case see this FAQ entry
+You should not mess with this unless you are a web style guru.

 - id - this should not be touched.
 Your ontology id is fixed in the system by OBO administrators at time of registration and should never be changed.
 Contact the OBO team if you have a valid reason for changing this.
 See ID Policy